-- The uplands of southwestern Onondaga County and adjoining areas
+- The uplands of southwestern Onondaga county

-- The Cherry Valley section of northern Otsego and southern Herkimer counties
+- Northern Otsego and southern Herkimer counties

-- The Catskill highlands in Ulster, Delaware, and Sullivan Counties
+- The Catskill highlands in Ulster, Delaware, and Sullivan counties

 Snow produced in the lee of Lakes Erie and Ontario is a prominent and important aspect of New York’s climate.
 As cold air crosses the unfrozen lakes, it is warmed in the lower layers, picks up moisture, and reaches the land in an unstable condition.
-Precipitation in the form of snow is released as the air moves inland over the gradually sloping higher terrain.
+Precipitation in the form of snow is released as the air moves inland over gradually sloping higher terrain.

 Counties to the lee of Lake Erie are subject to heavy lake-effect snows in November and December, but as the lake surface gradually freezes by midwinter, these snows become less frequent.

-In the snow belts near Lake Erie and Ontario and the plateau regions of eastern and northern New York, monthly snowfall amounts in excess of 24 inches are experienced in most winters; accumulations of more than 50 inches within 2 consecutive months are not uncommon.
-Monthly accumulations of between 3 to 10 inches usually occur in New York City and Long Island during the winter season, but occasionally the amounts may exceed 20 inches as a result of coastal nor’easters.
+In the snow belts of both lakes and the plateau regions of eastern and northern New York, monthly snowfall amounts in excess of 24 inches are experienced in most winters and accumulations of more than 50 inches within 2 consecutive months are not uncommon.
+Much of the total annual liquid precipitation is a result of snowfall in the mountains.

-The Southern Plateau, Great Lakes Plain in southern portions of western upstate New York, and the Hudson Valley experience a continuous snow cover from about mid-December to mid-March, with maximum depths usually occurring in February.
-Bare ground may occur briefly in the lower elevations of these regions during some winters.
+The Southern Plateau, Great Lakes Plain in southern portions of western upstate New York, and the Hudson Valley experience snow cover from about mid-December to mid-March, with maximum depths usually occurring in February.
+Bare ground does occur in the lower elevations of these regions during some winters.

 New York State Snowfall by City